antimof/UxPlay/README.md

 # Changelog
 1.66 2023-09-05   Fix IPV6 support.
-Add option to restrict clients to those on a list of allowed clientIDs,
+Add option to restrict clients to those on a list of allowed deviceIDs,
-                  or to block connections from clients on a list of blocked clientIDs.
+                  or to block connections from clients on a list of blocked deviceIDs.
+Fix for #207 from
+		  @thiccaxe (screen lag in vsync mode after client wakes from sleep).

 1.65.3 2023-07-23 Add RPM spec file; add warning if required gstreamer libav feature "avdec_aac" is
                   missing: (this occurs in RPM-based distributions that ship an incomplete FFmpeg for Patent